digitalfabrik/integreat-cms/docs/src/management-commands.rst

 ``make_slugs_unique``
 ~~~~~~~~~~~~~~~~~~~~~~

-Iterates over all translations of pages, events and pois(locations) in the database and if it finds a duplicate slug somewhere,
+Iterates over all translations of pages, events and places in the database and if it finds a duplicate slug somewhere,
 it changes it so that in the end all slugs are unique per language and region.
 This command is needed because we currently do not
 guarantee slug uniqueness on the database level, and therefore duplicate slugs are possible.
 Once the database constraint will have been implemented, this command should be executed